mstocco/mariostoc.co/content/traininglog/20210221-ironman2021-27weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 Maybe the swim was what I needed but I woke up feeling a bit tighter than what I remembered yesterday and on Thursday.

+I took it easy today.
+I did the regular Saturday chores (laundry) and gave myslef a haircut but formally getting outside to walk around, that was skipped.
+Today felt far too much like last Sunday before walking to Downtown.